plotly/plotly.py-docs/python/templates.md

 fig.show()
 ```

-Combining themes is also supported by plotly express
+Combining themes is also supported by Plotly Express

 ```python
 import plotly.io as pio